SSN ER: Progress on IRS Systems, Forms, Notices and Letters

 The IRS's Social Security Number Elimination and Reduction (SSN/ER) Program has made significant strides in eliminating or reducing the use of SSNs within our systems, forms, notices and letters where the collection or use of the SSN was not necessary.
 We met the OMB 07-16 mandate to complete a review of the use of SSNs in all IRS Federal Information Security Management Act (FISMA) and non-FISMA systems.
 We also identified instances where the collection or use of the SSN was not necessary.

-We have redacted the Social Security numbers from 58 outgoing non-payment notices mailed to taxpayers.
-As of January 2013, 20.4 million notices have been sent to taxpayers.
+We have redacted the Social Security numbers from 110 outgoing non-payment and four outgoing payment notices mailed to taxpayers.
+52.4 million notices were sent to taxpayers in FY 2014.

-Full SSN not used on 7.3 Million Automated Collection System letters
+Full SSN not used on 5.4 million automated collection system letters

-We redacted Social Security numbers on numerous taxpayer sensitive, collection and enforcement related letters.
-For FY 2012, the SSNs were completely removed on 7.3 million collections notices.
+We redacted Social Security numbers on numerous taxpayer sensitive, collection and enforcement-related letters.
+SSNs were completely removed on 5.4 million collections notices in FY 2014.

 IRS Truncated Taxpayer Identification Number (TTIN)